Gathering Evidence of Teaching Excellence

 - Assisted peer review of teaching

-The Center for Engaged Instruction is available for free one-on-one consultations about how to create effective documentation of your teaching.
+The Division of Teaching Excellence and Innovation is available for free one-on-one consultations about how to create effective documentation of your teaching.
 We also offer:

 - Regular workshops on a variety of pedagogical topics